Geometry-preserving and interpretable dimension reduction for compositional data: Abstract

 \section{Abstract}

-High-dimensional compositional data, such as those from human microbiome studies, pose unique statistical challenges due to the simplex constraint and excess zeros.
+High-dimensional compositional data pose unique statistical challenges due to the simplex constraint and excess zeros.
 While dimension reduction is indispensable for analyzing such data, conventional approaches often rely on log-ratio transformations that compromise interpretability and distort the data through ad hoc zero replacements.
-We introduce a novel framework for interpretable dimension reduction of compositional data that avoids extra transformations and zero imputations.
-Our approach generalizes the concept of amalgamation by softening its operation, mapping high-dimensional compositions directly to a lower-dimensional simplex, which can be visualized in ternary plots.
-The framework further provides joint visualization of the reduction matrix, enabling intuitive, at-a-glance interpretation.
-To achieve optimal reduction within our framework, we incorporate sufficient dimension reduction, which defines a new identifiable objective: the central compositional subspace.
-For estimation, we propose a compositional kernel dimension reduction (CKDR) method.
-The estimator is provably consistent, exhibits sparsity that reveals underlying amalgamation structures, and comes with an intrinsic predictive model for downstream analyses.
-Applications to real microbiome datasets demonstrate that our approach provides a powerful graphical exploration tool for uncovering meaningful biological patterns, opening a new pathway for analyzing high-dimensional compositional data.
+To address these issues, we introduce a geometry-preserving framework for dimension reduction of compositional data, mapping high-dimensional compositions directly to a lower-dimensional simplex.
+This framework is interpretable as a softened amalgamation of compositions and enables dual visualization---showing both projected data and how variables contribute to reduced components---for at-a-glance interpretation.
+Within this geometry, we define a new sufficient dimension reduction (SDR) approach for compositional predictors, whose identifiable object, termed the central compositional subspace, differs from the classical central subspace in Euclidean SDR.
+For estimation, we propose a kernel-based method that yields sparse solutions and comes with an intrinsic predictive model for direct downstream analyses.
+We prove consistency through a new subspace-comparison argument that allows the estimated and target subspaces to have different dimensions.
+Applications to real microbiome datasets demonstrate that our approach provides a powerful graphical exploration tool for uncovering meaningful biological patterns in high-dimensional compositional data.